 *I always prefer to use homemade nut / seed milks as opposed to store-bought to reduce intake of gums and thickeners commonly found in store-bought plant milks.
-However, if you find a brand that you like and trust, feel free to use in it's place here, although be cautioned the sauce may not turn out as thick and creamy.
+I like to use a ratio of 3 cups filtered water to 1 cup raw, soaked cashews.
+You can find detailed instructions here, just omit dates and vanilla for savory recipes.

 **For reaallllyyy saucy mac and cheez, use 12 ounces of pasta.
 For a less sauce-coated mac and cheez, use 1 lb of pasta.